Our Team

 Jill grew up in Virginia horse country and relocated to the Memphis area in late 2014.
 She received her Bachelor of Arts degree from Virginia Tech, and was previously employed as the Executive Director of EQUI-KIDS Therapeutic Riding Program in Virginia Beach.
 She was the founding Executive Director of the We Promise Foundation, and served on the Board of Directors of the Make-A-Wish Foundation of Eastern Virginia, as well as the Virginia State Board of the Make-A-Wish Foundation.
 Jill is a PATH Intl.
 Certified Therapeutic Riding Instructor, and has been actively involved in the nonprofit industry since 1996.

 Jill is married to Doug, and they have two boys, Jack and John.
-She continues to ride and enjoys spending time with her thoroughbreds, Rhett and Bender.
+She continues to ride and enjoys spending time with her thoroughbreds, Rhett and Ben.

 Sara Zurenko, Program Director and Head Instructor